-McDonald's Commits To More Balanced Happy Meals by 2022
+McDonald's Commits To More Balanced Happy Meals By 2022

 Outside kids' meals, McDonald's has introduced vegetarian and vegan burger options in parts of Europe.
 "I tasted it.
 I enjoyed it," Braun says of the veggie burger in France.

-As for plans to introduce a McVegan burger in U.S. stores?
+As for plans to introduce a veggie burger in U.S. stores?
 Braun says "it needs to be led by the customer."
-The fast-food giant needs to see the demand is there.
+The fast-food giant would need to see that the demand is there.
 "It's got to have mass appeal."

+In announcing its new goals, McDonald's also touted its success in removing sugary soda from the Happy Meal section of menu boards.
+This action was taken as part of a commitment with the Alliance for a Healthier Generation, a group that aims to empower kids to develop lifelong healthy habits.

+"From day one, Healthier Generation knew our work with McDonald's could influence broad scale improvements to meal options for kids everywhere," said Dr. Howell Wechsler, Chief Executive Officer of Alliance for a Healthier Generation in a statement.
+"Today's announcement represents meaningful progress."